Steve Crimando, MA, CTS & CHS-V

 Senior Coordinator: Operations, Logistics, Inter-Agency Liaison & Public Relations

 Brad is the K9FR subject matter expert and Zero-Hour Behavioral Health Management influencer.
 He has 36 years experience in security/crisis management and investigations.
 Combined with his years of guard force management, Brad brings a strong operational and training discipline to K9FR.
 His experience with government, diplomatic, medical and corporate clients enhances K9FR’s operational effectiveness.

 Brad is a an Active Shooter/Hostile Event Response (ASHER) Program Specialist, Certified Fraud Examiner, Licensed Private Investigator and Security Consultant.
 He attended Champlain College and Northeastern University for AS Law Enforcement and BS Criminal Justice degrees respectively.
-Brad is also credentialed in Critical Incident Stress Management (CISM), Post Traumatic Stress Management (PTSM), Psychological First Aid (PFA) and Mental Health First Aid (MHFA).
+Brad is also credentialed in Critical Incident Stress Management (CISM), Post Traumatic Stress Management (PTSM), Psychological First Aid (PFA), Skills for Psychological Recovery (SPR) and Mental Health First Aid (MHFA).
 A Reid certified interviewer and a member of the Boston Medical Reserve Corps.